mlibrary/umich-lib-ui/README.md

-> 🚧 This project is in development and is not recommended for production use. 🚧

 # University of Michigan Library Design System

 A collection of shared design styles, components, and patterns for teams to build quality consistent interfaces.
 A bit like a LEGO kit.